MegaTheLEGEND/Mega_Server/readme.md

 # bugs

 I have had problems with ports and using anything other than localhost for eaglercraft.
+This was fixed by setting the server adress to ```0.0.0.0```.
 Geyser translates to mc bedrock which seems to work flawlessly.

 since Eaglercraft is so old compared to the current bedrock and java it is missing some things.
 I found an ocelot in the sand with the name tag "turtle". also, there is the minor issue where if you